philippoo66/optolink-splitter/README.md

 pip install pyserial
 pip install paho-mqtt  # Only if MQTT is used
 ```
-*NOTE:* After installation, the environment must be activated each time before running the script.
+*NOTE:* After installation, the environment must be activated before running the script.

 ### 3. Configure the Settings
 Modify `settings_ini.py` according to your heating (/ datapoints):